The Unfair Exchange Bernadette Jiwa, The Story of Telling.

 When you simply do the minimum you must do, it’s unlikely to have the WOW factor that makes your donor:

-For a donor to feel “Wow!
-That was so nice.
-I never expected that, and actually feel I’m getting more out of this than I’m giving,” you need to come at the process of acknowledgement and stewardship from the perspective of ‘can,’ not ‘must.’
+To elicit that warm feeling and openness to engage you need to come at the process of acknowledgement and stewardship from the perspective of ‘can,’ not ‘must.’

 ‘Must’ Gratitude is Transactional

-What would Miss Manners or your Mom have to say about the way you too often focus more on the gift than on the giver?
+What would Miss Manners or your Mom have to say about the way you too often focus more on the gift (money) than on the giver (caring, seeking, needing person)?
 She would not be happy.
 Not happy at all.

 Does your thank you letter begin with: Thanks so much for your $100 gift?

-Why not begin with what the gift accomplished?
+TIPS: Why not begin with what the gift accomplished; the transformation the donor made possible?

 Do you see the difference?